rakeshkota19/data-foundry-app/README.md

 - Single Page Application (SPA) -
   The application is built as a SPA to provide a seamless user experience.
 This approach reduces server load and provides faster transitions between pages, though it requires proper state management and routing.
 - Modal Form vs. Separate Page -
-  Service request form is implemented as a modal dialog rather than a separate page to keep the user within the context of their current task and improve workflow efficiency.
+  Service request form is implemented as a modal dialog rather than a separate page to keep the user within the context of their current task.
+- State management-
+  I used React's Context API for global states like login authentication info and theme.
+For other component-level states, I utilized React's built-in useState and useEffect hooks.
+Implementing a complex state management solution like Redux would have been overkill for this application's requirements, given the relatively simple state interactions.
 - S3 File Access Control -
   I designed the storage structure with two folders in S3:
   auth-images/: For authenticated users only